 They have a wonderfully fast turnaround time and present your dog with a certificate (with a photo of your dog) which declares what he or she is made of.
 DNA My Dog’s database only consists of 95 dog breeds.
 But… if your pup has any of those in it, the test will probably pick it up!

 Dog DNA Test: What Factors Count to Ensure Accuracy

 Dog DNA testing depends on 3 critical factors: a quality sample, a large database to compare against, the number of genetic markers tested

 One very important factor is the number of breeds included in the breed panel.

-Some tests have a breed panel of 95 and others have one of 250.
-The more expensive tests generally include more breeds, which allows for more accurate breed specific results.
-Those 95 breeds might include the most popular breeds, but the test won’t yield satisfying results if one or more breeds aren’t in that database.
+Some tests have a breed panel of 95 and others have more than double that amount.
+The more expensive tests include more breeds and test against more genetic markers, allowing for a more accurate breed and health results.
+Those 95 breeds in the smaller panel might include the most popular breeds, but the test won’t yield satisfying results if one or more breeds aren’t in that database.

 A more comprehensive database will also help untangle the genes of a mixed breed born of mixed breed parents who in turn were sired by mixed breed grand and great-grandparents.

 To be sure, the breed tests are more accurate when purebreds were involved in the last couple of generations.
 But with the health testing, the genetic markers tested are not dependent on whether the dog is a pure breed or mixed breed.

 Without getting too mathematical, superior algorithms trump the not so good ones every time.
 Even without a math degree, with enough research, you will be able to tell which brands are backed by the better science, and that should be one of the big boxes to tick when choosing a brand.
 (Hint: the best science is in the brand we recommend)

 The term “User Error” is a polite way of telling people that the failure of something is entirely their fault, and although companies go out of their way to make sure that margin for (human) error stays as small as possible, people will always find a way to mess things up.